 - ½ teaspoon kosher or sea salt

-- 2 cups Bob’s Red Mill Gluten-Free Baking Mix
+- 2 cups Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour

 - 1 teaspoon baking soda